USS Princeton conducts damage control training

-200725-N-OW019-0019 ARABIAN SEA (July 25, 2020) Electronics Technician 3rd Class Darius Swan, from Gilbert, Ariz., assigned to the Ticonderoga-class guided-missile cruiser USS Princeton (CG 59), uses a naval firefighting thermal imager to check for hotspots during a general quarters drill.
+200725-N-OW019-0010 ARABIAN SEA (July 25, 2020) Retail Specialist 2nd Class Shawnar Miller, from the U.S. Virgin Islands, assigned to the Ticonderoga-class guided-missile cruiser USS Princeton (CG 59), communicates with the repair locker during a general quarters drill.
 Princeton is part of Nimitz Carrier Strike Group and is deployed to the U.S. 5th Fleet area of operations to ensure maritime stability and security in the Central Region, connecting the Mediterranean and Pacific through the Western Indian Ocean and three critical chokepoints to the free flow of global commerce.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Logan C. Kellums/RELEASED)

 |Date Taken: